DIAGNijmegen/website-content/content/pages/members/michel_dore.md

 email: michel@doremail.nl
 office:

-{Michel Doré is a Technical Data Manager in the Computational Pathology group.
+Michel Doré is a Technical Data Manager in the Computational Pathology group.
 He obtained his Bachelor's degree in Artificial Intelligence and a Master's degree in Applied Data Science from Utrecht University.
 With a background in web and software development, Michel started with the CPG in February 2025.
-His role focuses on data organization, storage, and accessibility, under the supervision of [member/francesco-ciompi].}
+His role focuses on data organization, storage, and accessibility, under the supervision of [member/francesco-ciompi].